siacavazzi/KeyPointe-audio-transcriber/README.md

 prettytable: Enables structured table displays in the CLI.
 conversation: Provides functionality to manage and interface with the SQLite database storing conversations.
 2. WhisperMic
-This is an integral part of KeyPointe, interfacing with the microphone and transcribing user's speech:
+This is an integral part of KeyPointe, interfacing with the microphone and transcribing the user's speech:

 ## Setup